romueller/gefast/README.md

 		*BMC Bioinformatics*, 19(1), 321. doi:[10.1186/s12859-018-2349-1](https://doi.org/10.1186/s12859-018-2349-1)

 ## Version history

+### version 2.0.1 ###
+**GeFaST** v2.0.1 provides additional options for how to combine quality scores while dereplicating FASTQ sequences and changes the default scaling factor of the quality-weighted Frith cost function to a value that corresponds to the default scoring function.
+It also includes some smaller performance improvements and adds examples of how to run **GeFaST** in the different modes.

 ### version 2.0.0 ###
 **GeFaST** v2.0.0 further generalises the iterative clustering strategy by considering additional notions of distance